mihirtiwari/HackIllinois/README.md

 <br>
 <strong>Method:</strong> GET
 <br>
-<strong>NOTE:</strong> When entering in drug names seperate current drug names by 0
+<strong>NOTE:</strong> When entering in drug names separate current drug names by 0

 ## Contributors
 Link to Contributors: <a href="CONTRIBUTORS.md">CONTRIBUTORS.md</a>